重症监护杂志 开放获取

 抽象的

-A Preliminary Study on the Utility of Root® with SedLine® for Sleep Evaluation in Critically Ill Patients: Comparison with Polysomnography and the Richards-Campbell Sleep Questionnaire
+A pilot study of the utility of Root® and SedLine® for sleep assessment in critically ill patients: comparison with polysomnography and the Richards-Campbell Sleep Questionnaire

-Introduction: To date, there has not been a practical evaluation of patient sleep in critical care units, where sleep disturbance is commonly found.
-This study aimed to validate a portable electroencephalography monitor, as a sleep monitoring device, against Polysomnography (PSG) for objective sleep evaluation and the Richards-Campbell Sleep Questionnaire (RCSQ) for subjective sleep quality in critically ill patients.
+Introduction: To date, sleep has not been realistically assessed in patients in intensive care units, where sleep disturbances are common.
+This study aimed to validate a portable EEG monitor as a sleep monitoring device in comparison with polysomnography (PSG) for objective sleep assessment and with the Richards-Campbell Sleep Questionnaire (RCSQ) for subjective sleep quality assessment.

-Methods: In this observational study, the sleep pattern of 10 adult patients staying in an ICU for at least 72 hours was evaluated for 24 hours using PSG and the Patient State Index (PSI) from SedLine.
-Additionally, their nighttime sleep was subjectively scored using the RCSQ to compare with the objective parameters.
+Methods: In this observational study, sleep patterns of 10 adult patients admitted to the ICU for at least 72 hours were assessed over 24 hours using PSG and SedLine's Patient State Index (PSI).
+In addition, their nighttime sleep was subjectively scored using the RCSQ to compare with objective parameters.

-Conclusion: SedLine is considered a feasible and valid instrument for sleep quality assessment in ICU patients.
+Conclusion: SedLine is considered to be a feasible and valid tool for assessing sleep quality in ICU patients.

 免责声明: 此摘要通过人工智能工具翻译,尚未经过审核或验证